Skip to content

 • Run microagent --json status <name> for the workspace state plus verification details.

-• Check microagent logs <name> for serial output — most guest-side issues surface there.
+• Check microagent logs <name> for serial output - most guest-side issues appear there.

 • File an issue at github.com/geoffbelknap/microagent/issues with the doctor output and the failing command.